 Students assume the role of state actors to formulate responses to crises abroad, such as Boko Haram in Nigeria, interrogation policy on the Arabian peninsula, etc. These exercises are based on Model Diplomacy, an education outreach program from the Council on Foreign Relations intended to help students gain skills in making world-wise connections, collaboration, and communication.
 (History 10)

 How do you know if you can trust the story you are hearing?

 Students discuss whether you can accept the narrator's account of a story if there is no supporting evidence using texts such as The Odyssey.
-(English 9)
+(Literary Studies)

 St. Andrew's-Sewanee School's Ethics Bowl team has appeared at and won the state Ethics Bowl Championships.
 Team member Sarah Beth Hobby '20 is a National Champion at the collegiate level competing for Macalaster College.
 Ethics Bowl differs from a debate competition in that students are not assigned opposing views; rather, they defend whichever position they think is correct, provide each other with constructive criticism, and win by demonstrating that they have thought rigorously and systematically about the cases and engaged respectfully and supportively with all participants, promoting ethical awareness, critical thinking, civil discourse, civic engagement, and an appreciation for multiple points of view.

 An Example Lesson